 Guest: Ed Tatton from BReD in Whistler BC

 When: July 20, 2020, at 9 am PST

 Where: Instagram Live stream.
 Follow us at @EMBakeryEquipment

 Ed Tatton is an animal rights advocate, professional baker and co-owner with his wife of BReD.
 A 100% plant-based, organic sourdough café/bakery in Whistler, BC, Canada.

 Ed has a fine-dining background and has worked in high-end kitchens in the UK, Australia, New Zealand, as well as Canada, but now specializes in making organic sourdough.
-He has been making sourdough for over 10 years, and leads a small bakery team at BReD, making and baking naturally-leavened sourdough breads, including country loaves, 100% rye sourdough, baguettes, pizza dough, flatbreads, cinnamon buns and other sweet small baked goods.
+He has been making sourdough for over ten years and leads a small bakery team at BReD, making and baking naturally-leavened sourdough bread, including country loaves, 100% rye sourdough, baguettes, pizza dough, flatbreads, cinnamon buns and other sweet small baked goods.
 This is all prepared in-house and baked fresh every morning.
 Be sure to follow Ed on Instagram and learn more about BReD or order online.